ishapuranik/MailContainerTest/README.md

 ### TODO

-Enums StandardLetter, LargeLetter and SmallParcel could be changed to classes sharing a common interface or a base class with a Validate method.
+Enums StandardLetter, LargeLetter and SmallParcel could be converted to classes sharing a common interface or a base class with a Validate method.

 More unit tests which cover nullable reference types (strings), along with some more unit tests for Validator class